-ACPGBI-sponsored audits have included malignant large bowel obstruction, transanal endoscopic microsurgery, procedure for prolapse and haemorrhoids, diverticular disease, laparoscopic surgery and the National Bowel Cancer Audit (NBOCA).
-In 2005 a pouch registry was developed, with two subsequent publications of accrued data [11].
-The pouch registry remains the largest database of its type in the world, but in view of issues of incomplete data the registry was closed in 2019.
-It was replaced by a new inflammatory bowel disease (IBD) surgery database incorporating sophisticated online access for inclusion of patient-reported outcomes.
-Provided that members are compliant with data entry it will become a very powerful tool for IBD-specific audit.
-Another database, SWORD, works in tandem with the IBD surgery database, to provide data on pouch numbers carried out by English surgeons.
+ACPGBI sponsored audits have included malignant large bowel obstruction, TEMS, PPH, diverticular disease, laparoscopic surgery and the National Bowel Cancer Audit.
+In 2005 a pouch registry was developed with two subsequent publications of accrued data [11].
+The pouch registry remains the largest database of its type in the world, but in view of incomplete data issues, the registry was closed in 2019.
+It was replaced by a new Inflammatory Bowel Disease (IBD) Surgery database incorporating sophisticated online access for inclusion of patient-reported outcomes.
+Providing members are compliant with data entry, it will become a very powerful tool for IBD specific audit.
+Another database, SWORD, works in tandem with the IBD Surgery database, to provide data on pouch numbers carried out by English surgeons.